-Do all you can to encourage conversation, and set up spaces in which fans’ voices can be heard; either by sending out feedback forms to your mailing list, or go with the easier and more contemporary option by posting questions on your social channels, setting up surveys via Facebook or Twitter.
+Do all you can to encourage conversation, and set up spaces where your fans’ voices can be heard; either by sending out feedback forms to your mailing list, or go with the easier and more contemporary option by posting questions on your social channels, setting up surveys via Facebook or Twitter.
 You could even invite the fans to share specific memories or photos, and get the conversation flowing that way.

-Actionable steps such as these won’t just boost engagement and get fans feeling like part of your brand family, they’ll also provide you with valuable insight into how well your efforts are resonating among your core audience!
+Actionable steps such as these won’t just boost engagement and get fans feeling like part of your brand family, they’ll also provide you with valuable insight into how well your efforts are resonating with your core audience!

 Bring Fans Closer to the Action

 Sports fans often idolise particular players or team members, and nothing boosts engagement like allowing them unique access and insights into the real lives of the stars you deal with.
 Encourage players to take ownership of one of your social media channels for the day, or share exclusive videos and photos of their real lives, training sessions, or charitable endeavours.
 Personal blogs, too, can be a great way to provide those extra insights, and bring the fans closer to their favourite sports stars.